coderkol95/mlflow-k8s-fargate/README.md

 # Different options of running

 ## 1. Running the flask app locally
  a.
-Go the the root of the project directory and run ``
+Go the the root of the project directory and run `python src/train.py s3_trial 2 2 data 1e-5 1e-1 0.2 0.4 1 5`
  b.
 Go to localhost:5001

 ## 2. Running through Docker locally